Belief is so fundamental! Because belief is the bridge to a real relationship with God through Jesus Christ.

-Both men and women enjoy equal access to God by faith in Christ Jesus and are both equally valuable as image-bearers of God.
-Men and women were made to complement each other in marriage, which ultimately serves as a type of the union between Christ and His Church.
-In God’s wise purposes, men and women are not simply interchangeable, but rather they complement each other in mutually enriching ways.
+Both men and women enjoy equal access to God by faith in Christ Jesus and are equally valuable as image-bearers of God.
+Men and women were made to complement each other in marriage, which ultimately serves as a union between Christ and His Church.
+In God’s wise purposes, men and women are not simply interchangeable; but instead, they complement each other in mutually enriching ways.
 God ordains that they assume distinctive roles, which reflect the loving relationship between Christ and the Church; the husband exercises headship in a way that displays the caring, sacrificial love of Christ, and the wife submits to her husband in a way that models the love of the Church for her Lord.
 In the ministry of the Church, both men and women are encouraged to serve Christ and to be developed to their full potential.
 The distinctive leadership role within the church given to qualified men is grounded in creation, fall, and redemption.

 THE PLAN OF GOD

-From all eternity God determined in grace to save a great multitude of guilty sinners from every tribe, language, people, and nation, and to this end He foreknew them and chose them.
-We believe that God justifies and sanctifies those who by His grace have faith in Jesus, and that He will one day glorify them to the praise of His glorious grace.
+From all eternity, God determined in grace to save a great multitude of guilty sinners from every tribe, language, people, and nation, and to this end, He foreknew them and chose them.
+We believe that God justifies and sanctifies those who by His grace have faith in Jesus and that He will one day glorify them to the praise of His glorious grace.

 The Gospel is the good news that Jesus Christ died for our sins and rose from the dead.
 Folly to the world, yet the power of God to those who are being saved, this good news centers on Jesus, His cross, and His resurrection.
 This good news is biblical, theological, saving, historical, apostolic, and intensely personal.

 Christ, by His obedience and death, fully paid the debt of all those who are justified.
 By His sacrifice, He bore in our place the punishment due to us for our sins, satisfying God’s wrath.
 His perfect obedience is credited to all who trust in Christ alone for their acceptance with God.
-On the cross God’s wrath on sin and His love for sinners meet in perfect justice and grace.
+On the cross, God’s wrath on sin and His love for sinners meet in perfect justice and grace.

 We believe that those who have been saved by the grace of God through union with Christ by faith and through regeneration by the Holy Spirit enter the kingdom of God and are sanctified by an inward transformation that awakens a desire to glorify, trust, and obey God.
-Good works constitute indispensable evidence of saving grace for we are God’s workmanship created for good works.
-Living as salt in a world that is decaying and light in a world that is dark, believers should neither withdraw into seclusion from the world, nor become indistinguishable from it.
+Good works constitute crucial evidence of saving grace, for we are God’s workmanship created for good works.
+Living as salt in a world that is decaying and light in a world that is dark, believers should neither withdraw into seclusion from the world nor become indistinguishable from it.
 We are to do good and glorify God by being part of God’s restoration of His creation.

 THE LOCAL CHURCH

 A New Testament church of the Lord Jesus Christ is an autonomous local congregation of baptized believers, associated by covenant in the faith and fellowship of the Gospel, observing the two ordinances of Christ (Baptism & Communion), governed by His laws, exercising the gifts, rights, and privileges invested in them by His Word, and seeking to extend the Gospel to the ends of the earth.
-Each congregation operates under the Lordship of Christ through a plurality of male elders, male and female deacons, and church members.
+Each congregation operates under the Lordship of Christ through a plurality of elders, deacons, and church members.

-We look forward to the personal, glorious, and bodily return of our Lord Jesus Christ, when He will exercise His role as final Judge, and His kingdom will be consummated.
+We look forward to the personal, glorious, and bodily return of our Lord Jesus Christ when He will exercise His role as final Judge, and His kingdom will be consummated.
 There will be a bodily resurrection of both the justified and the unjust—the unjust to judgment and eternal conscious punishment in hell, and the justified to eternal blessing in the presence of God, in the new heaven and the new earth.
-On that day the church will be presented faultless before God by the obedience, suffering, and triumph of Christ, all sin will be purged, and its evil effects forever removed.
+On that day, the church will be presented faultless before God by the obedience, suffering, and triumph of Christ, all sin will be purged, and its evil effects forever removed.

-We are called to clothe ourselves in humility and as we hold our doctrinal convictions firmly we do so out of humility.
+We are called to clothe ourselves in humility, and as we hold our doctrinal convictions firmly, we do so out of humility.
 We do so that we may continually repent deeper and allow Christ, through the work of the Holy Spirit, to conform our imperfect doctrine more and more in line with the Truth.